 See the Capitol

-Washington State’s Capitol is located in Olympia off Exit 105 and you can spot it from the freeway.
+Washington State’s Capitol is located in Olympia off Exit 105, and you can spot it from the freeway.
 The Capitol campus is a lovely place to stroll, especially in the spring when the cherry blossoms are out or on a fall afternoon when the leaves are changing.
-The campus is close to downtown Olympia, too, which is small, but has lots of shops and restaurants.
-About an hour south of Seattle, this area makes a fine pit stop, and if you want to take things deeper with the Capitol, public tours are available for free.
-They are offered hourly between 10 a.m. and 3 p.m. on weekdays, and also hourly between 11 a.m. and 3 p.m. on weekends.
+The campus is close to downtown Olympia, too, which is small but has lots of shops and restaurants.
+About an hour south of Seattle, this area makes a fine pit stop, and if you want to check out the Capitol, public tours are available for free.
+Check the website for specific hours.

 04 of 08